shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

    ![authenticate pop-up](media/AI-notebook-authenticate.png)

-8. Make sure **Python 3.8 -AzureML** kernal selected as shown in the below screenshot.
+8. Make sure **Python 3.8 -AzureML** kernel is selected as shown in the below screenshot.

    ![Kernal selected](media/AI-notebook-python3.8-kernal.png)

 > **Note**: Make sure you replace the `<BLOBSTORAGE_ACCOUNT_NAME>` and `<BLOBSTORAGE_ACCOUNT_KEY>` values in the variable initialization cell with the values you have noted down at the end of the previous task.

-   The notebook will guide you through a list of steps needed to prepare a time series-based dataset containing JSON files to be fed into the Metrics Advisor workspace.
-Each JSON file will contain daily data representing the count of COVID positive cases by age group.
+   The notebook will guide you through a list of steps to prepare a time series-based dataset containing JSON files to be fed into the Metrics Advisor workspace.
+Each JSON file will contain daily data representing the count of COVID-positive cases by age group.

-9. Execute the notebook cell by cell (using either Ctrl + Enter to stay on the same cell, or Shift + Enter to advance to the next cell) and observe the results of each cell execution.
+9. Execute the notebook cell by cell (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

 ## Hands-on Lab

-## Task 1 - Explore dashboard of COVID-19 data
+## Task 1 - Explore the dashboard of COVID-19 data

 Understanding the source datasets is very important in AI and ML.
-To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the begining of each lab.
+To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the beginning of each lab.

 ![Azure AI in a Day datasets](../media/data-overview-01-01.png)